 In respect of voting rights where the Managers would face a conflict between their own interests and that of Stapled Securityholders, the Managers shall cause such voting rights to be exercised according to the discretion of the Trustee.

 Dealings in Securities

-This policy also provides for the Managers to maintain a list of persons who are privy to price sensitive information relating to the ART as and when circumstances require such a list to be maintained.
+This policy also provides for the Managers to maintain a list of persons who are privy to price-sensitive information relating to the Stapled Group as and when circumstances require such a list to be maintained.